Confessions of a Small-Church Pastor

-Debbie and I were called to Chatham Baptist Church in Chatham, Virginia over 4 years ago.
-We live in a old Victorian house on Main Street, which is a lot busier than you might think for a town of 1300.
+Debbie and I were called to Chatham Baptist Church in Chatham, Virginia 19 years ago.
+We live in a old Victorian house on Main Street, which is a lot busier than you might think for a town of 1200.
 Debbie is an artist.
-Her blog, Goodthoughts, has photos of our house and gardens, plus Debbie’s art.
 She says we live a life of art, writing, and encouragement.
 I like that.

-You can email me at chuck [at] goodthoughts [dot] net.
+You can email me at chuckwarnock [at] gmail [dot] com.

 Writing, Speaking, Conference Leadership